eficode-academy/helm-katas/helm-chart-conditionals-templates.md

 {{ end }}
 ```

-There are a number of functions available that you can use control the flow of your templates: [Control flow functions documentation](https://helm.sh/docs/chart_template_guide/function_list/#logic-and-flow-control-functions)
+There are a number of functions available that you can use to control the flow of your templates: [Control flow functions documentation](https://helm.sh/docs/chart_template_guide/function_list/#logic-and-flow-control-functions)

 ### Helm Templates